England Ireland Find Havens

 Image: Ian Paterson via CC BY-SA 2.0

-In the centre of The Solent, 0.8 miles east of Egypt Point, is Cowes Harbour.
-Located at the mouth of River Medina, Cowes is Britain's premier yacht racing centre.
-The town stands on both sides of the river entrance that divides it into two parts, Cowes and East Cowes.
+COWES and the RIVER MEDINA: In the centre of The Solent, 0.8 miles east of Egypt Point, is Cowes Harbour.
+Located at River Medina's mouth, Cowes is Britain's premier yacht racing centre.
+The town stands on both sides of the river entrance, which divides into two parts, Cowes and East Cowes.

 The entrance to the River Medina with the prominent Fawley Power station seen on